bassicali/sphere/README.md

 - Counters are 16-bits long

 ## Read/Write Procedure
 The reading and writing algorithm is almost identical to the one described by Javier Snaider.
 I used the Euclidean distance rather than the Manhattan distance when determining which locations to activate.
-The main difference is that hard locations don't have the same address and data; the data that's written to each location is a repeating byte pattern representing the label corresponding to the hand-written number.
-E.g. when storing an image of a '5', a 96-byte long pattern of '555...' is written.
-In other words, all the counters for '5' are incremented.
-The fact that address and data are different means the iterative reading technique can't be done with this design.
+The main difference is that hard locations don't have the same address and data; the data that's written to each location is a 4 bit number representing the label (0-9).
+I.e. when writing storing the label '5', the counter at index 5 is incremented; there are 16 counters in each location.
+The fact that address and data are different (with data being only one dimension long) means the iterative reading technique can't be done with this design.

 ## Hard Location Distribution
 This is probably the most challenging aspect of the design.
 According to Kanerva the two requirements for their distribution to maintain the properties of SDM is that they be uniformly spaced and for each read/write to only activate a small percentage of them.